syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Load any widget in page button

-SfDataPager provides the support to load any widget in page button by using [SfDataPager.pageItemBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/pageItemBuilder.html).
+You can load any widget to page button by using [SfDataPager.pageItemBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/pageItemBuilder.html).

-The following code example shows how to load  the widget in page button,

 {% tabs %}
 {% highlight Dart %}